OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * See [OpenCRE on technical application security controls](https://www.opencre.org/cre/636-660)
   * The 27002 controls only partly cover technical application security controls, and on a high abstraction level
-  * More detailed and comprehensive control overviews can be found in for example Common criteria protection profiles (ISO 15408),
+  * More detailed and comprehensive control overviews can be found in for example Common criteria protection profiles (ISO/IEC 15408 with evaluation described in 18045),
   * or in [OWASP ASVS](https://owasp.org/www-project-application-security-verification-standard/)
 * Operational security
   Links to standards: